heetermaria/contact/README.md

 Encrypted messaging
 ---

 You can use either email or Twitter to ask for my Signal, an app used for encrypted messaging and phone calls.
 You can download it [here](https://signal.org/en/download/).
+(I love Signal - I use it more than texting!)